fluid-checkout/fluid-checkout/readme.txt

 * Improved: Accept a new parameter `$context` for the hook `fc_css_variables`.
 Defaults to `frontend`.
 * Fixed: Do not save shipping phone number to order data when shipping address is not needed for the order.
 * Fixed: Deprecated PHP messages saved to log files when using Fluid Checkout with recent versions of PHP.
+* Fixed: Javascript error when trying to re-set the focus on the element after refreshing fragments in some cases.

 = 3.2.4 - 2024-09-15 =